bloom-tech-learning/beatlesm/curriculum/web48/3.2-Advanced-State-Management/Module_2-Redux/Objects/Understanding.md

 #### Answer:   (B)

-- Hints: Lifecyle methods are unique to class based components and allow for deep customication of the reactive process.
+- Hints: (B)    Lifecyle methods are unique to class based components and allow for deep customication of the reactive process.

 ## Question 2